The Hidden Risks of Outsourced, Half-Human Contract Review

 On top of those quality concerns, outsourcing potentially raises questions regarding professional conduct and legal ethics.
 Whether you’re practicing in a law firm or an in-house legal department, what is your obligation to vet the qualifications of any contractors you engage, directly or indirectly, to review your clients’ or employer’s documents?
 Are you permitted to engage reviewers who are not licensed to practice law in the relevant jurisdiction?

-Often, GCs we spoke with do not fully understand the risks and exposure that they’re creating for their company by outsourcing contract review to a particular vendor.
+Often, GCs we speak with do not fully understand the risks and exposure that they’re creating for their company by outsourcing contract review to a particular vendor.
 It’s important to consider confidentiality, data residency, and data protection laws when selecting a contract management and review partner, as the hidden risks may far outweigh the saved costs.